-The increase in physical environment is mainly related to the increase in irrigation repairs in the current year.
+The increase in physical environment is mainly related to the increase in electric and field management in the current year.

-The decrease in culture/recreation is related to the decrease in amenity and pool repairs and maintenance in the current year.
+The increase in culture/recreation is related to the increase in amenity and pool repairs and maintenance, security, and facilities maintenance expenses in the current year.